cngraf/learned-today/README.md

 	# => :foo
 	```

-- The body of a GET request is semantically meaningless. #http
+- The body of a GET request is semantically meaningless... usually. #http
 	- https://stackoverflow.com/questions/978061/http-get-with-request-body

 --